ronniiii-i/alx-higher_level_programming/0x00-python-hello_world/README.md

 - **2. Hello, print**
 	- [2-print.py](2-print.py): Write a Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
 - **3. Print integer**
  	- [3-print_number.py](3-print_number.py): Complete this [source code](https://github.com/holbertonschool/0x00.py) in order to print the integer stored in the variable number, followed by Battery street, followed by a new line.
-The output of the script should be:
-		1. the number, followed by Battery street
-		2. followed by a new line

 - **4. Print float**
 	- [4-print_float.py](4-print_float.py): Complete the [source code ](https://github.com/holbertonschool/0x00.py/blob/master/4-print_float.py)in order to print the float stored in the variable number with a precision of 2 digits.

-The output of the program should be:
-		1. Float:, followed by the float with only 2 digits
-		2. followed by a new line
+- **5. Print string**
+	- [5-print_string.py](5-print_string.py): Complete this [source code](https://github.com/holbertonschool/0x00.py/blob/master/5-print_string.py) in order to print 3 times a string stored in the variable str, followed by its first 9 characters.